-- 3.1 CJS must be contacted at info@communityjustice.scot within 2 working days in the following circumstances: - a) an information security incident has occurred - b) it is suspected that an information security incident may have occurred or - c) it is suspected that there are weaknesses or vulnerabilities in processes and systems which may lead to an information security incident.
-If an incident has occurred, you suspect an incident may have occurred or you have noticed a vulnerability or weakness, don't assume someone else will report it.
-You should contact CJS directly as soon as you become aware of the incident, vulnerability or weakness.

-- 3.2 The following information should be provided when reporting an information security event: - a) the nature of the incident/suspected incident/weakness or vulnerability; - b) the information/systems that are involved; and - c) who is involved (for example users of the information/who the information is about). - 3.3 The Business Manager, as Senior Information Risk Owner (SIRO) will nominate a lead officer who has responsibility for leading the investigation into an information security incident and ensuring an audit trail of all action taken is kept.
-This will normally be the Data Protection officer (DPO).
+- 3.1 CJS must be contacted at info@communityjustice.scot as soon as possible or at the most within 2 working days in the following circumstances: - a) an information security incident has occurred - b) it is suspected that an information security incident may have occurred or - c) it is suspected that there are weaknesses or vulnerabilities in processes and systems which may lead to an information security incident. - 3.2 If an incident has occurred, you suspect an incident may have occurred or you have noticed a vulnerability or weakness, don't assume someone else will report it.
+You should contact CJS by emailing lnfo@communityjustice.scot or phone 0300 244 8420, directly as soon as you become aware of the incident, vulnerability or weakness. - 3.3 The following information should be provided when reporting an information security event: - a) the nature of the incident/suspected incident/weakness or vulnerability; - b) the information/systems that are involved; and - c) who is involved (for example users of the information/who the information is about). - 3.4 If you think you've had a personal data breach perhaps an email has been sent to the wrong person, a laptop was stolen from a car or you've lost files because of a flood.
+By law, you've got to report a personal data breach to the ICO without undue delay (if it meets the threshold for reporting) and within 72 hours. - 3.5 The Chief Executive, as Senior Information Risk Owner (SIRO) will nominate an officer to lead the investigation into an information security incident and ensuring an audit trail of all action taken is kept.
+This will normally be the Data Protection officer (DPO) Dorothy Smith, Business Manager.
 Annex four contains a template to use to record all actions taken as part of the investigation.